Credit Bureau Reporting

 Need Help?

 If you have additional questions about your account or the details of our tradeline on your credit report, we encourage you to contact our team.
 We can also provide assistance with making a payment, discussing options for resolving your account, and explaining the details of your account.
-To speak with a Hungtington Debt Holding Representative, please contact us by calling 888-326-1253 during our normal business hours.
+To speak with a Hungtington Debt Holding Representative, please contact us by calling 888-326-1253 during our normal business hours: Monday through Friday: 9am to 5pm EST.

 Are You a Victim of Identity Theft?

 Identity theft is a serious crime.
-If you have been the victim of identity theft, we encourage you to contact your creditors as soon as possible and visit identitytheft.gov for more information.
+If you have been the victim of identity theft, we highly encourage you to contact your creditors as soon as possible and visit identitytheft.gov for more information and a plan of action for reporting and addressing the issue promptly.

 Huntington Debt Holding expert helping consumer to identify potential threat of financial resources